 Art and Design Rationale

-At Pensilva Primary School, Art and Design is taught under the umbrella of a cross-curricular curriculum using ‘Kapow’.
-Our themes are chosen to provide many opportunities for children to be creative and experimental as well as exposing them to the wealth of creativity the world has to offer.
+At Pensilva Primary School, Art and Design is taught following the skills and guidance from ‘Kapow’.
+We have personalised the outcomes and end products in the units so they link to the themes of our classes or the interests of our children but the skills remain the same to ensure children's knowledge is built upon in each year group.
+We ensure to provide many opportunities for children to be creative and experimental as well as exposing them to the wealth of creativity the world has to offer.

 All children learn about a range of artists and each year they will increase their knowledge and understanding of these.
 They will then be able to make links between pieces of art work, artistic styles and different artists.
 Children are then given the opportunity to use this to influence their own pieces of art.
 We choose artists that are iconic but that also have something to offer the children in terms of subject and technique.
 Children will gain a secure understanding and knowledge of stylistic elements and technical vocabulary, which help to frame their ideas and observations and appreciate these in the art they see.